-The other issue that sometimes happens is that Ally attempts to pull back the test deposits before they’ve made it onto the card, which results in Ally rejecting the account.
-One way around this problem is to fund the card either with a bank that doesn’t require test deposits to link an account or to go somewhere and load the card in person.
+The other option is to go somewhere and load the card in person.
 It’ll cost a small fee to load the card in person, but you’ll make it all back with the interest you’ll earn.
 I’d personally recommend going with one of the first two options I mention above.

 2. Getting An Error Message When Attempting To Order Your Second Card.

 This probably won’t happen when you’re ordering your first Insight card, but it can happen with your second card.
 When you attempt to order your second Insight Card, you might receive the following error message:

 I didn’t get this error myself when I ordered my second Insight Card, but my wife did.
 There are three solutions here from what I can tell.